ansys/pyansys-tools-variableinterop/README.rst

 Installation
 ------------
-The ``pyansys-tools-variableinterop`` package currently supports Python 3.8 through 3.11 on Windows, MacOS and Linux.
+The ``pyansys-tools-variableinterop`` package currently supports Python 3.8 through 3.11 on Windows, MacOS, and Linux.

 You can install ``pyansys-tools-variableinterop`` with: